fleetdm/fleet/articles/sysadmin-diaries-exporting-policies.md

-* **Direct <code>fleetctl</code> commands for policy management:</strong> Anticipated updates will introduce new `fleetctl` commands for easier policy export.
+* **Direct `fleetctl` commands for policy management:** Anticipated updates will introduce new `fleetctl` commands for easier policy export.
-* <strong>Enhanced API endpoints:</strong> Future API enhancements will provide more granular control over policy attributes directly from the command line.
+* **Enhanced API endpoints:** Future API enhancements will provide more granular control over policy attributes directly from the command line.

-For more details, follow the progress on these features at [Fleet GitHub issues](https://github.com/fleetdm/fleet/issues/18121) and [pull requests](https://github.com/fleetdm/fleet/pull/17971).

 ### Conclusion